useblocks/sphinx-needs/docs/dynamic_functions.rst

       'content': str: unparsed need content,
-      'collapse': bool: true if meta data shall be collapsed, 'hide': bool: true if complete need shall be hidden, 'hide_tags': bool: if tags shall be hidden, 'hide_status': bool: true if status shall be hidden, }
+      'collapse': bool: true if meta data shall be collapsed, 'hide': bool: true if complete need shall be hidden, }

 Adding new keywords to need object will be treated as extra_option in need meta area.